wagtail/wagtail-vector-index/docs/using-indexes.md

 # Using Vector Indexes

-Once you've got an instance of a Vector Index, either through `self.get_vector_index()` on a `VectorIndexedMixin` model, or through your own custom index, you can run a few useful operations on the index:
+Once you've got an instance of a Vector Index, either through `self.vector_index` on a `VectorIndexedMixin` model, or through your own custom index, you can run a few useful operations on the index:

 ### Natural language question/answers